Understand how managed solutions are merged

 The only form customizations that have to be merged are those that are performed on any entity forms that are already in the organization.
-Typically, this means that form customizations only have to be merged when your solution customizes the forms that were included for entities created when Dynamics 365 for Customer Engagement was installed.
-One way to avoid form merging is to provide new forms for any Dynamics 365 for Customer Engagement entities.
+Typically, this means that form customizations only have to be merged when your solution customizes the forms that were included for entities created when Dynamics 365 Customer Engagement (on-premises) was installed.
+One way to avoid form merging is to provide new forms for any Dynamics 365 Customer Engagement (on-premises) entities.
 Forms for custom entities will not require merging unless you are creating a solution that updates or modifies an existing managed solution that created the custom entities and their forms.

 When a solution is packaged as a managed solution the form definitions stored in FormXML are compared to the original FormXML and only the differences are included in the managed solution.
 When the managed solution is installed in a new organization, the form customization differences are then merged with the FormXML for the existing form to create a new form definition.
 This new form definition is what the user sees and what a system customizer can modify.
 When the managed solution is uninstalled, only those form elements found in the managed solution are removed.

 When you add new elements to a form that is to be merged, we recommend that you include your new elements within new container elements (tabs or sections).
 Additions to any container will be appended to the end of the container.
 For example, fields added to a section will be positioned at the end of the section.
 It is expected that a customizer installing a solution will then modify the form to re-arrange elements after it is installed.